 What is ERP?
 It’s all about Streamline, Automate, and Accelerate for Business Fitness

 A Google search for ERP will invariably throw in millions of results and the sheer amount that comes up can be daunting, and maybe a bit confusing too.
 Every web search will have its own definitions and its own variant of processes, modules and implementation.
-These differences emphasise the flexibility that can make ERP a hugely powerful business automation.
+These differences emphasise the flexibility that can make Enterprise Resource Planning Software a hugely powerful business automation.

 ERP is an acronym for Enterprise Resource Planning and going beyond the acronym it defines as data driven system that integrates enterprise wide data such as planning, supply chain, inventory, sales, marketing, finance and human resources to enable informed business decisions.
-ERP software suites assemble and organize data from various levels of an enterprise and empowers business decision makers with real-time insights into key performance indicators (KPIs).
+Enterprise Resource Planning solutions suites assemble and organize data from various levels of an enterprise and empowers business decision makers with real-time insights into key performance indicators (KPIs).
 An important goal of ERP is real time flow of information so all business decisions are data driven.
-To give you a sense of how ERP System can transform your business and how an ERP actually works.
+To give you a sense of how ERP System can transform your business and how an Enterprise Resource Planning Software actually works.
 We will explore through this article why every businesses thinks that implementing ERP is a must.